ttportela/tarlis.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Federal Intitute of Science Technology and Education of Parana
+  - name: Federal Intitute of Science, Technology, and Education of Parana
   - url: http://palmas.ifpr.edu.br/

 # Short bio (displayed in user profile at end of posts)